 Authors of papers presented at this conference and within the scope of MDPI Remote Sensing may submit a technically extended version to the Special Issue of Remote Sensing.

-The scope of this Special Issue is to provide an overview of methods and instruments for a practical experience with testing LiDAR and Radar systems and subsystems (land-based, shipborne, and on board of drones, aircraft, and satellites) as well as to obtain measurements of environmental features through remote sensing applications.
-Specifically, topics of relevance to this Special Issue are: instrument test equipment for verification and validation in the industry, at the customer site, or in the field of operation; automation and remote test equipment; virtual reality technologies; and both LiDAR and Radar remote sensing applications.
+The scope of this Special Issue is to provide an overview of methods and instruments for and practical experience with testing LiDAR and radar systems and subsystems (land-based, shipborne, and on board of drones, aircraft, and satellites) as well as to obtain measurements of environmental features through remote sensing applications.
+Specifically, topics of relevance to this Special Issue are: instrument test equipment for verification and validation in the industry, at the customer site, or in the field of operation; automation and remote test equipment; virtual reality technologies; both LiDAR and radar remote sensing applications.

-Other topics relevant to this Special Issue are: the state-of-the-art in radar system architectures and related digital and software technologies; cognitive radars and analysis of human-in-the-loop aspects in radar systems; dual-function radar communications and radar systems; waveform design; radar detection theory and radar signal processing: theory, algorithms and applications (RTAA); target classification; and micromotion estimation.
+Other topics relevant to this Special Issue are: the state-of-the-art radar system architectures and related digital and software technologies; cognitive radars and the analysis of human-in-the-loop aspects in radar systems; dual-function radar communications and radar systems; waveform design; radar detection theory and radar signal processing; theory, algorithms, and applications (RTAA); target classification; micromotion estimation.

-Prof. Yu Yao, East China Jiaotong University, China
+Yu Yao, School of Information Engineering, East China Jiaotong University, China

-Prof. Harun Taha Hayvaci, American University of the Middle East, Kuwait
+Harun Taha Hayvaci, College of Engineering and Technology, American University of the Middle East, Kuwait